matjaz99/eventlogger/README.md

 ### Fluentd

-Eventlogger supports events received from fluentd's `out_http` plugin, but the structure of output messages strongly depend on the source input type.
+Eventlogger supports events received from fluentd's `out_http` plugin.
+The structure of output messages slightly depends on the source input type.

-Eventlogger supports the following data sources in fluentd:
+Eventlogger supports the following incoming data sources in fluentd:
 - syslog
 - tail
 - http